Pendfin/Blockstuff/h4_and_back.md

  - system is build to support trustworthiness by it being cheaper to be honest than a crook.

 ### a) Creating the wallet
- - Using againg my virtual machine Debian (ehiich was set up in homework 1 (https://github.com/Pendfin/Blockstuff/blob/main/h1_perttu.md)
+ - Using againg my virtual machine Debian (wich was set up in homework 1)(https://github.com/Pendfin/Blockstuff/blob/main/h1_perttu.md)
  - updating packkages -->sudo apt-get update
  - installing electrum --> sudoapt-get install electrum --> success no error messages
  - running it --> electrum --testnet
- - Setting it up: automated server connection, new standard wallet, putting seed  and password in safe place, encrypt the wallet also
+ - Setting it up: automated server connection, new standard wallet, putting seed  and password in safe place, encrypt the wallet also--> ready to be rich

 ### b) trying to get some money
 -  faucets to be tested
   - today out of order (https://coinfaucet.eu/en/btc-testnet/)
-  - seems to be up and running https://bitcoinfaucet.uo1.net/send.php -
+  - this seems to be up and running https://bitcoinfaucet.uo1.net/send.php -
   - Up and running https://tbtc.bitaps.com/tools and also https://faucet.triangleplatform.com/bitcoin/testnet
-- Get an address from my wallet ( and yes it is online)--> error wrong volume --https://bitcoinfaucet.uo1.net/send.php (don't understand what this means?)
+- Get an address from my wallet (and yes it is online)--> error wrong volume --https://bitcoinfaucet.uo1.net/send.php (actually i don't understand what this means?)
 - next faucet: https://faucet.triangleplatform.com/bitcoin/testn- Error: Expected property "1" of type Satoshi, got Number -146625 (and after multiple tries the niumber changes)
 - my address is correct - if I change it has different kinf of error message
-- Test the other site (https://tbtc.bitaps.com/tools)-------diffent kind of messages - not defined
+- Test the other site (https://tbtc.bitaps.com/tools)-------different kind of messages - not defined
-- Check some videos how to solve the problem - total frustration - zero info -should be simple as .....
+- Check some videos how to solve the problem - total frustration - zero info - should be simple as .....
-- taken different approach and actually installing windows app and create new wallet for laptop.
-Wallet-app called Sparrow -->https://sparrowwallet.com/download/ (mainly because i found videos for idiots how to useit [https://www.google.com/search?q=idiots+guide+to+set+up+testnet+bitcon+wallet&oq=idiots+guide+to+set+up+testnet+bitcon+wallet&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIJCAEQIRgKGKAB0gEJMjE5MDJqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:d6be2b75,vid:7JJkLW4SHKQ,st:56](https://youtu.be/7JJkLW4SHKQ))
+- take different approach and actually installing windows app and create new wallet for laptop.
+Wallet-app called Sparrow --> https://sparrowwallet.com/download/ (mainly because i found videos for idiots how to use it [https://www.google.com/search?q=idiots+guide+to+set+up+testnet+bitcon+wallet&oq=idiots+guide+to+set+up+testnet+bitcon+wallet&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIJCAEQIRgKGKAB0gEJMjE5MDJqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:d6be2b75,vid:7JJkLW4SHKQ,st:56](https://youtu.be/7JJkLW4SHKQ))
 - After setting it up (just testnet3 version of it) try to receive again
-- Same errors ---- checking server status and after testing connections--> manage to acquire some testcoins
+- Same errors ---- checking server status and after testing connections--> manage to acquire some testcoins from https://bitcoinfaucet.uo1.net/send.php
-- but for a other faucet - same errors
+- but for a other faucets - same errors
 - testing again with my debian and electrum ---- suprpise it worked, i changed the server before trying it again.
 - seems like the only faucet working is https://bitcoinfaucet.uo1.net/send.php
 - now i have two wallets in two different environments
-- note: later those didn't work, but day after https://coinfaucet.eu/en/btc-testnet/ worked again for sprrow
+- note: later those didn't work, but day after https://coinfaucet.eu/en/btc-testnet/ worked again for sparrow

 ### c) Giveway.
 Move money to another Bitcoin wallet.
 Choose an amount where the last two digists are 73.
 - trying to send it fro my sparrow wallet to electrum wallet